 - Monitoring HIV Reporting and Partner Notification Trends.
 HIV Law Project was involved in a coalition to oppose New York State’s HIV names reporting and partner notification law.
 Once law, HIV Law Project fought to ensure public health officials to deferred partner notification in those cases where notification posed a significant risk of violence to the identified patient, until such time as the patient can remove him or herself from the threat of violence.

 - Preserving Right to Give Written, Informed Consent to HIV Testing.
 HIV Law Project has fought to preserve this right since 1996, when the proposal to first eliminate written consent first emerged.
 HIV Law Project has organized with other groups, provided testimony at public hearings, provided policy options for legislators, and continues to organize around this issue.

-- Prevent or ameliorate harsh mandatory testing programs for pregnant women and/or their newborns.
+- Preventing or Ameliorating Harsh Mandatory Testing Programs for Pregnant Women and/or Their Newborns.
 HIV Law Project works with partner organizations throughout the U.S. to prevent or ameliorate harsh testing policies for pregnant women.
 We share resources, assist with strategy, edit press releases and provide general guidance for advocacy at the grassroots level.

 - Preserving Funding.
-HIV Law Project leads several key coalitions that advocate to ensuring on-going Federal, state and local funding for HIV-related legal services for low-income people.
-Millions of dollars is directly connected to this advocacy.
+HIV Law Project works in coalition to ensure on-going Federal, state and local funding for HIV-related legal services for low-income people.